Microsoft 365 · Lab Tenant Case Study · Self-Directed · 2025

 Three Microsoft 365 Groups were created — one per department — with users assigned to their respective groups.
 A fourth master TechSolutions group containing all users was created for tenant-wide communications and simplified license management.
 Group creation in M365 automatically provisions a shared mailbox, SharePoint site, Teams workspace, and Planner — one action, five connected services.

-Permissions were configured at the group level: the HR group received Full Control on the TechSolutions HR SharePoint site and Edit-level access for members — ensuring sensitive HR documents remain locked down by default.
+Permissions were configured at the group level: the HR group received Full Control on the TechSolutions HR SharePoint site and Edit-level access for members, supporting a more restricted HR collaboration model.
 The Marketing group was granted rights to create and manage Microsoft Teams workspaces, confirmed by successfully provisioning a Marketing team and adding all Marketing users as members.

-Safe Links and Safe Attachments were enabled under Preset Security Policies — Standard and Strict protection applied to all inbound email.
-Safe Links rewrites every URL at time-of-click, checking against Microsoft's threat intelligence database in real time.
-Safe Attachments detonates suspicious files in a sandbox before delivery.
-These two controls alone eliminate the most common enterprise attack vectors.
+Safe Links and Safe Attachments were enabled under Preset Security Policies — Standard and Strict protection applied to inbound email in the lab.
+Safe Links rewrites URLs at time-of-click and Safe Attachments evaluates suspicious files before delivery.
+Together, these controls reduce common email-based risk.

 Anti-phishing was configured through Microsoft Defender's Threat Policies.
 Mailbox intelligence and spoof intelligence were both enabled — allowing Defender to learn normal sending patterns and flag anomalies.
 Phishing threshold was set to Standard.
 Zero impersonated domains or users were detected in the 7-day window post-configuration, confirming clean baseline.